autostyle/autostyle/plugin-gradle/README.md

 ## How do I preview what `spotlessApply` will do?

-- Save your working tree with `git add -A`, then `git commit -m "Checkpoint before spotless."`
+- Save your working tree with `git add -A`, then `git commit -m "Checkpoint before Autostyle"`
 - Run `gradlew spotlessApply`
 - View the changes with `git diff`
-- If you don't like what spotless did, `git reset --hard`
+- If you don't like what Autostyle did, `git reset --hard`
 - If you'd like to remove the "checkpoint" commit, `git reset --soft head~1` will make the checkpoint commit "disappear" from history, but keeps the changes in your working directory.

 <a name="examples"></a>

-## Can I apply Spotless to specific files?
+## Can I apply Autostyle to specific files?

 You can target specific files by setting the `spotlessFiles` project property to a comma-separated list of file patterns: